-Happy 122nd birthday, J.R.R.
-Tolkien!
-In honor of Tolkien Day, we're toasting one of the most gifted, geekiest authors in history with six facts about the man, the myth, and the legend behind Middle-earth.
+With Tolkien back in the news today, we're toasting one of the most gifted, geekiest authors in history, so catch up below with more facts about the man, the myth, and the legend behind Middle-earth.

 - Lord of linguistics — As a professor of Anglo-Saxon at Pembroke College in Oxford, Tolkien was proficient in over a dozen languages.
 Linguistics played a large role in his literature.
 He created 11 different tongues for his works, including Elvish, Khuzdul of the Dwarves, and Sauron's Black Speech.

 - Romantic — Tolkien courted Edith Mary Bratt, three years his senior, at the age of 16.
 It was a forbidden love, as he was a Catholic and she a Protestant.
-Tolkien's father forbid the relationship, but J.R.R. held steadfast and five years later declared his love to Edith, who left the man to whom she was currently engaged to marry Tolkien.
+Tolkien's father forbid the relationship, but the younger Tolkien held steadfast and five years later declared his love to Edith, who left the man to whom she was engaged to marry Tolkien.